tyson-swetnam/srer-wgew/cloudcompare/README.md

 # Analyses in CloudCompare

+On my workstations and VMs running Ubuntu I installed [CloudCompare](http://www.cloudcompare.org/) using `snapd`

+I also installed CloudCompare on Windows and Mac OS X laptops using alternate installations.

-I installed [CloudCompare](http://www.cloudcompare.org/) using `snapd` on the Jetstream images and on our local machines (for better point cloud editing a high end video card is strongly encouraged).
+For easier point cloud viewing and editing a high end video card is strongly encouraged).

 ### Install [Snapd](https://snapcraft.io/docs/core/install)